 Dinner: 1 cup of tuna, 1/2 banana, 1 cup of vanilla ice cream

 And that is it.
-That’s what you will you eat for three days.
+That’s what you’ll you eat for the 3 day diet.
 As you can probably imagine, there’s a very good chance you’ll be pretty hangry for the duration of those three days.
-But remember, it’s only three days — after that, you can start to eat again.
+But remember, it’s only a 3 day diet — after that, you can start to eat again.

-Even though the diet is very specific, we are well aware that there is probably at least one thing on the meal plan that you’d rather not eat or maybe even something you have an intolerance to such as gluten or dairy.
-In any case, if you choose not to follow the diet to the letter, we’ve come up with a few other options for you to consider.
-Hopefully, they’ll help you to come up with a substitute for a specific item or even an entire meal.
+Even though the diet is very specific, we are well aware that there is probably at least one thing on the 3 day diet plan that you’d rather not eat or maybe even something you have an intolerance to such as gluten or dairy.
+For example, cottage cheese isn’t liked by many due to its consistency.

 The most important thing to keep in mind is that whatever you choose has the same, or close to the same, caloric content of the prescribed food.
 After all, the military diet plan revolves around calorie restriction.
 If you accidentally self-sabotage with one high-calorie choice you’ll likely say good-bye to whatever potential results you may have otherwise experienced.
-Remember, only three days — you can do this!
+Remember, only a 3 day diet — you can do this!

 Military Diet Plan Menu and Meal Planning

-Follow the menu below as an example of what one day on the military diet might look like.
+Follow the menu below as an example of what one day on the military diet plan might look like.
 Meals are small and do not exceed 500 calories each.
-During the three days you are eating fewer calories, you are not allowed to have any snacks, so it is recommended that you choose foods high in fiber and protein to keep you feeling fuller longer.
+During the 3 day diet you are eating fewer calories, you are not allowed to have any snacks, so it is recommended that you choose foods high in fiber and protein to keep you feeling fuller longer.

-This sample menu should be followed for one of the three days you spend restricting your calories.
+This sample 3 day diet menu should be followed for one of the three days you spend restricting your calories.
 It entails around 1,400 calories for all three combined meals.
 It is loosely based on the official military diet plan.